macs3-project/MACS/docs/INSTALL.md

 Here we list some prerequisites for installing and running MACS3.
 But if you are using conda or pip to install, the installer will check the dependencies and install them if necessary.
+Please note that, we haven't tested installation on any Windows OS, so currently only Linux and Mac OS systems are supported.

 ### Python3